Graduateshotline

 University of Rochester

-At number 3 in the state of NY, The University of Rochester's School of Nursing has a variety of nursing programs, including Bachelor's, Master's, Doctoral programs along with non-degree and online programs.
-Currently, The University of Rochester does not provide a traditional BSN/MSN degree but there are a number of options for students to earn their BSN and MSN through accelerated programs and in conjunction with other degrees.
+At number 3 in the state of NY, the University of Rochester's School of Nursing offers a variety of nursing programs, including Bachelor's, Master's, and Doctoral programs, as well as non-degree and online programs.
+Currently, the University of Rochester does not provide a traditional BSN/MSN degree, but there are several options for students to earn their BSN and MSN through accelerated programs and in conjunction with other degrees.

 ProgramPrerequisitesTuition